Kosmosaik/ClickToGetLoot/docs/qol-todo-summary.md

 13. **Add Completed as state to zone so when viewing Zone Info on a zone in world map, it should say "Discovered" = Not Explored, "Visited" = Entered but not fully explored, "Completed" = Fully completed (100% tiles explored).
 In the future there will be a different calculation based on POIs, Locations and subareas.

-14. Remove messages when there's nothing of interest in the tile, and add messages for finding resources, entities, POIs etc.
+14. Remove messages when there's nothing of interest in the tile, and instead add messages for finding resources, entities, POIs etc.

 ---